Causes and solutions for MySQL 8.0 to 5.7 replication stopping due to a utf8mb4_0900_ai_ci error.

 overview

-The two articles below also introduce examples, but we will check to see if there are any other ways to avoid this.
+The following two articles also provide examples, but we will check if there are any other ways to avoid this.

 phenomenon